-The Cathay Pacific Airbus A350-900 is brand new and my flight took me from Hong Kong International Airport (HKG) in China to Düsseldorf International Airport (DUS) in Germany.
-The A350-900 has a more spacious and quieter cabin, panoramic windows, and LED mood lighting and burns 25% less fuel compared to older generation aircraft.
+The Cathay Pacific Airbus A350-900 is brand new, and my flight took me from Hong Kong International Airport (HKG) in China to Düsseldorf International Airport (DUS) in Germany.
+The A350-900 has a more spacious and quieter cabin, panoramic windows, and LED mood lighting and burns 25% less fuel than older generation aircraft.

-The new Cathay Pacific A350 Business Class cabin and seat is a refreshed design of the carrier’s ‘old’ Business Class product onboard its B777 and A330 planes, with the main difference being the addition of extra storage space and onboard WiFi.
+The new Cathay Pacific A350 Business Class cabin and seat is a refreshed design of the carrier’s ‘old’ Business Class product onboard its B777 and A330 planes.
+The main difference is the addition of extra storage space and onboard Wi-Fi.

 Cathay Pacific features in my top 10 lists of the best airlines for longhaul Business Class.

 I booked this one-way Business Class ticket from Hong Kong to Düsseldorf for 82,750 Avios + €112.74 EUR taxes, fees, and charges.
 Avios is the mileage currency of Executive Club, the frequent flyer program of British Airways, which is a One World partner of Cathay Pacific.